Using Safety Key Performance Indicators in Your Aviation SMS

 - Choosing Key Performance Indicators in Aviation SMS - With Free KPI Resources

 - 3 Best Tips Selecting Aviation SMS Key Performance Indicators

 - 6 Sources for Aviation Key Performance Indicators

-Final Points to Remember about KPIs
+Points to Remember about KPIs

 KPIs can change!
 Don't expect to set KPIs and walk away from this task.
-Our seasonal operating environment and civil aviation regulatory environment changes.
+Our seasonal operating environments and civil aviation regulatory environment changes.
 You will need a simple way to change your KPIs as time progresses.